h2oai/steam/DEVEL.md

 - If not, restart your terminal and try again.
 - If not, add `export PATH=$PATH:/usr/local/go/bin` to your ~/.bash_profile and then `$ source ~/.bash_profile`.

+Note: Check go version and make sure go version is 1.7.1 or above.
+If go version is lower then 1.7.1 you will have errors.

 **Step 3**

 ```